KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 jvliegen@localhost:~/$
 ```

-When a program is started, an **instance** of the program is created.
-This results (among many other things) in an allocation of the instance of the program in the memory.
+When a program is started, an **instance** of the program is created, which we now call a **process**.
+Many of such processes can be active at the same time.
+Starting a process results (among many other things) in an allocation of the program in the memory.
 This means that the program is mapped somewhere in the memory space.
 How this mapping in the memory space is achieved will be discussed in [chapter 8](/osc-course/ch8-memory).

-Next to mapping an instance of the program in memory space, upon start-up a **Process Control Block (PCB)** is created.
+So now the program was loaded into the memory.
+But to actually run it, we need to keep additional state for each instance.
+This additional space is kept in the **Process Control Block (PCB)**, which is created in the kernel upon mapping an instance of the program in memory space.

 ### Process Control Block
 The Process Control Block (PCB) is a representation of the process in the OS.
 It is created as a *task_struct* object.
 Such a PCB is made for every process and the definition of its struct is in the kernel source.